alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Create a new Custom Dialog Component without Angular material
 - Question Dialog, use button component instead of new button
 - Custom Progressbar with rounded corners
+- Instead of paths, variables and co, pass down to the bs components the whole json object.
+All json extraction logic should be in the bs component
+- Improve Button Component - only 2 button (with/without Routing) -> Size configure only with css

 ## Features